intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/our-digital-healthcare-ip-assets.md

 ## Explore Our Patents Portfolio

-Step further into our portfolio of patents, where you'll uncover in-depth details about our innovations in digital healthcare.
-Each patent is a distinct solution crafted to improve healthcare accessibility, efficiency, and patient-centered care.
+Take a closer look into our patent portfolio, where you'll discover comprehensive information about our innovations in digital healthcare.
+Each patent represents a unique solution designed to enhance healthcare accessibility, efficiency, and patient-centered care.
+Our portfolio comprises 74 patent filings, including 28 granted US patents.
+Additionally, approximately a dozen more filings are in an unpublished stage, not accessible to the general public but available for disclosure under an NDA upon request.

+### Original Patent Documents

+Access the official, unaltered patent documents, including detailed specifications, drawings, and claims, to get an in-depth understanding of the patented technology.
+### Layman Language Patent Summaries

+Simplified explanations in plain language that break down complex patents, making them accessible to individuals without a technical background.

+### Claim Summaries

+Concise summaries of the key claims within each patent, highlighting the specific innovations and protections provided by the patent.
+### Use Case Examples

+Real-world scenarios and practical applications that illustrate how each patent can be utilized in various industries and situations.
+### Visual Representations

+Visual aids such as infographics, diagrams, and flowcharts that visually explain the patent's concepts and functionality.
+### FAQ (Frequently Asked Questions)

+Answers to common queries about our patents, the patent acquisition process, licensing, and other relevant topics, providing clarity and guidance to users.

 ## Explore Our Defensive Disclosures